sofia-linaresbotero/sofia-linaresbotero.github.io/index.md

 To address these issues, the study conducts a comparative analysis of international jurisprudence, particularly from the International Criminal Court and the Special Court for Sierra Leone, the only two tribunals with relevant case law on child recruitment and its implications for sentencing.
 This work contributes to the broader discourse on transitional justice, child soldier reintegration, and the evolving role of international law in balancing accountability with considerations of coercion and victimhood.

-### Criminal responsibility under national law of under-fifteen child soldiers who were victims of forced recruitment | 2021
+### Criminal responsibility under national law of under-fifteen child soldiers who were victims of forced recruitment (Published in Spanish and English) | 2021
   * Joint with: F. Freydell Mesa, G. Velásquez, D. Bohórquez, D. Corradine and A. Lema

 This research examines the criminal responsibility of child soldiers under the age of 15 who were forcibly recruited, focusing on two key questions: (1) What penalties do national legal systems impose on under-15 child soldiers for crimes committed during their recruitment?
 (2) How does being a former child soldier impact sentencing when they are later convicted of crimes as adults?